northeastern-rc/rc-public-documentation/docs/source/welcome/maintenance.md

 Following these instructions ensures that your job scripts consider the maintenance period and set appropriate time limits.
 If you have any further questions, feel free to ask!

-[IT Maintenance and Status]: https://northeastern.statuspage.io/
+[ITS Maintenance and Status]: https://northeastern.statuspage.io/